IBM-Blockchain-Archive/learn-chaincode/setup.md

 - [Pro Git ebook](https://git-scm.com/book/en/v2)
 - [Git Desktop (for those uncomfortable with git's CLI)](https://desktop.github.com/)

 Git is a great version control tool to be familiar with, both for chaincode development and software development in general.
-Also, git bash
+Also, git bash, which is installed with git on Windows, is an excellent alternative to the the Windows command prompt.

 ##### Instructions
 After following the installation instructions above, you can verify that git is installed using the following command: